How Much is a 1 Carat Diamond Worth? | Price + Buying Guide

 How To Choose a 1 Carat Diamond Ring

-As mentioned above, a diamond’s price is influenced by a range of factors and not solely its carat size.
+As mentioned above, a diamond’s price is influenced by a range of factors, such as diamond quality, and not solely its carat size.
 Below, we provide you with expert tips on how to find the perfect diamond for your budget.

 Duané Viljoen | Pexels